deckerego/Macropad_Hotkeys/README.md

 key (like play/pause), a mouse action, or a MIDI note.
 More than one key can be specified in a sequence.

+The example in `macros/examples/test.py` is a good starter for your own custom macro.
+From this example you can see the triplets which specify color, label, and commands and visualize the key layout for the configuration, with the rotary encoder values at the bottom.

 ## Installing